Chaitar Vasava

 Chaitarbhai Damjibhai Vasava is an Indian politician.
-He is serving as a Member of The Gujarat Legislative Assembly from the Dediapada Assembly constituency representing the Aam Aadmi Party since 8 December 2022.
+He served as a Member of The Gujarat Legislative Assembly from the Dediapada Assembly constituency representing the Aam Aadmi Party from 8 December 2022 to 23 June 2026.
 In January 2023, he was appointed the legislative party leader of AAP in the Gujarat assembly.

 In 2023, he raised demand for separate state of Bhil Pradesh for the tribals.

+He was recently in news when his video slapping a common citizen surfaced.